Getting to Know Esther Mitchell

 Writing Romance with dark, gritty storylines seems out of place.
 What inspired you to write Romance in the first place?

 Well, the specifics of the hows and whys are very private, but I will tell you that, regardless of all the darkness and terror I've seen in my personal life, I do believe in true love, and I do believe that every living creature on Earth is propelled through life by a desire to love and be loved.

 That being said, I don't believe love necessarily conquers all (sorry, but death and disaster can easily trump even the most devoted love).
 Nor do I believe in the Fairy Tale concept of "Happily Ever After."
 I think that clinging tightly to that vision of love only dooms one to a much harder fall, when love goes awry, for whatever the reason.
 Instead, I hold a "Happy As Long as I Can Be" mentality - that is, making the happiness last through hard work and acceptance, even when the road gets bumpy.
-I don't believe in White Knights or Prince Charming.
+I don't believe in Prince Charming.
 My heroes come battered, tarnished, and rough around the edges.
 I have a lot of faith in the power of love to create something bright and beautiful from even the most scarred soul, and even in the darkest of circumstances.
 Hence, why I write Romance that's dark, gritty, and full of realism.
 Sugar-coating reality only cheapens real love.

 What would you say has been your biggest challenge, with writing?